confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 ### Rejected/Alternate approaches

 #### Retrieve lag information on-demand
-We employ a pull model where servers don't explicitly send a hearbeat or their lag information.
+We employ a pull model where servers don't explicitly send their lag information.
 Rather, communication happens only when needed, i.e. when a server tries to forward a request to another server.
-When server `B` issues the first request to `A`, it needs to determine whether `A` is down.

-Configuration parameters:
-1) Request TIMEOUT (e.g. how long to wait before failing a request)
-2) Request WINDOW (e.g. how many requests to attempt before deciding a server is down)
-3) MISSED_THRESHOLD: How many timed-out requests in a row constitute a server as down.
-4) Request REMEMBER_STATUS: Once a server is marked down, when will we try again to forward requests to it (e.g. remember server `A` is down for 5 seconds.
-After 5 seconds, try again).

-Once `B` has determined that server `A` is down, it needs to determine what other server should evaluate the query.
+Once server `B` has determined that server `A` is down, it needs to determine what other server should evaluate the query.
 At this point, `B` doesn't have any knowledge of the lag information of the other standbys.
 So, in addition to evaluating the query locally, `B` also sends the request to `C`. `B` then has both its own result and `C`’s result of query evaluation and decides which one is the freshest to include in the response. `B` can make this decision because the lag information is piggybacked with the query evaluation result.

-**Discussion**

-Advantages:
-1. Less communication overhead: Lag information is exchanged only when the active is down.
+The advantages of this approach is that it results in less communication overhead: Lag information is exchanged only when the active is down.
 Moreover, it is piggy-backed on the request.

-Drawbacks:
-1. All standbys need to evaluate the query.
-2. The communication between `B` and `C` involves large messages as they contain the query result (can be many rows).
-3. Latency for a request increases dramatically as routing decision is not local and blocks on healthchecking. `B` needs to wait until `A`'s response times out, then wait to receive a response from `C` with query result and lag information.
+On the other side, all standbys need to evaluate the same query.
+Moreover, the communication between `B` and `C` involves large messages as they contain the query result (can be many rows).
+Finally, latency for a request increases as `B` needs to wait to receive a response from `C` with query result and lag information.
 Then only can `B` send a response back to the client.

 #### More efficient lag propagation
 Instead of broadcasting lag information, we could also build a gossip protocol to disseminate this information, with more round trips but lower network bandwidth consumption.
 While we concede that this is an effective and proven technique, debugging such protocols is hard in practice.
 So, we decided to